rancher/webhook/docs.md

 If `field.cattle.io/no-creator-rbac` annotation is set, `field.cattle.io/creatorId` does not get set.

+For secrets that holds local users passwords, which are stored in the `cattle-local-user-passwords` namespace:
+- Verifies the password has the minimum required length.
+- The password is not the same as the username.
+- It encrypts the password using pbkdf2

 #### On delete

 Checks if there are any RoleBindings owned by this secret which provide access to a role granting access to this secret.